 Promoting bone health on a plant-based vegan diet

-There are two main things to remember when it comes to promoting bone health and preventing fractures on a plant-based vegan diet, beyond just worrying about calcium for vegans:
+There are three main things to remember when it comes to promoting bone health and preventing fractures on a plant-based vegan diet, beyond just worrying about calcium for vegans:

 - Adding daily resistance exercise to your lifestyle, including impact exercise (jogging rather than just walking) or walking with a weighted vest or lifting weights.
 I suggest you go get your groceries on foot!